peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         PeterO.ExtendedDecimal otherValue,
         PeterO.PrecisionContext ctx);

 Returns a decimal number with the same value as this object but with the same exponent as another decimal number.
+Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

 <b>Parameters:</b>